1sup/HECO/README.md

 # HECO
-Several machine learning and deep learning method for household electricity consumption prediction In order to prevent version errors, the package versions in the virtual environment are listed as follows：
+Several machine learning and deep learning method for household electricity consumption prediction.

-_tflow_select             2.2.0
+In order to prevent version errors, the package versions in the virtual environment are listed as follows： _tflow_select             2.2.0
 absl-py                   0.12.0
 astor                     0.8.1